 Vacaville Center: A parking permit is required to park at the Vacaville Center.
-Semester parking fees are \$20 for vehicles and \$10 for motorcycles.
-Summer session fees are \$6 for both autos and motorcycles.
+Semester parking fees are \$20.
+Summer session fees are \$6 for autos.
 Daily permits may be purchased at the Vacaville site.
 The permit dispensers take 4 quarters only.
 Daily permits are not interchangeable between the main campus and the Vacaville site.